The Basics of Psychedelic Therapy

 A little LSD might just help take the edge off… or at least that’s what the therapists are saying.

-The Reduction of Anxiety and Depression Symptoms
+Reduction of Symptoms from Anxiety and Depression

-Trauma survivors may finally be able to say goodbye to their emotional baggage and hello to a brand new carry-on.
+Trauma survivors may finally be able to say goodbye to their emotional baggage and hello to a brand-new carry-on.

 The Improvement of Quality of Life for Trauma Survivors